-Moving from school to university is a big change – and you'll want to support your child every step of the way.
+Moving from school or college to university is a big change – and you'll want to support your child every step of the way.

 After all, the step up from school or college to university is a big one, especially if they move away from home.
 And it can be overwhelming – from creating an outstanding Personal Statement and application and the nail-biting wait until results day, to remembering everything they need to start uni.